 We Hardly Knew Ye: The rest of Gray's crew besides Ishi in the prologue and first chapter.
 Parodied with Waggleton P. Tallylicker's death, complete with requisite "fallen soldier" music.

 You Bastard: Mocked with Serrano, who constantly attempts guilt tripping Grayson and Ishi for killing soldiers with families and victims of an apocalypse who used to be mothers and children.
-Serrano likes tossing them in with childish insults and psychopathic threats, so.
+Serrano likes tossing them in with childish insults and psychopathic threats, so they don't hold much water.